Public Notification Page

 The application proposal and submission request process are annually presented to the Board of Education for approval and public record.

 School districts throughout Ohio participate in an effort to identify, locate, and evaluate all children with disabilities, birth through age 21.
 For children birth through age two, a disability means that a child has a delay in one or more of the following developmental areas: adaptive behavior, cognition, communication, physical development, sensory development, and/or social or emotional development.

 For children ages three through five, a disability means that a child has a documented deficit in one or more of the following developmental areas: communication skills, hearing abilities, motor functioning, social-emotional/behavior functioning, or vision abilities.

 For school age students, a disability means a person having one or more conditions such as autism, developmental handicap, hearing handicap, multi-handicap, orthopedic and/or health handicap, severe behavior handicap, speech and language handicap, specific learning disability, traumatic brain injury, or visual handicap.

-If you know of a child who you think may have a disability, please contact our School Psychologist, Joseph Guillaume, at 429-5870.
+If you know of a child who you think may have a disability, please contact our School Psychologist at (216) 429-5870.